crazymykl/zoom-zone/README.md

 * scale: The zoom level (Note that zooming to fit will adjust the panning as well) [default: zoom-to-fit]
 * panX: The _x_ offset of the content in the viewport [default: 0]
 * panY: The _y_ offset of the content in the viewport [default: 0]
+* centerOnFit: If set, center the content in the viewport when zooming to fit [default: _true_]

 Additionally, these properties are available for reading: